kblajda/practice/readme.md

-# This is my repository for developing git, html, css, js skills.
+# This is my repository for developing git command, html, css, js skills.
-#
 # kblajda